 The Eastern Neighborhoods identified an unavoidable significant land use impact due to the cumulative loss of PDR under Option C. Option C, which would result in less PDR-only land than Options A or B and would rezone more existing PDR land and displace more existing PDR uses than the other two options, would result in a clear mismatch between the supply of and demand for PDR land and building space, with neither adequate land nor adequate building space available with substantial changes in land use controls on Port land.
 The analysis also determined that a No-Project scenario would result in an unavoidable significant impact on the cumulative supply of land for PDR uses.
-Since there is no PDR at the project site, the 1501 15th Street project would not contribute to this impact because there would be no loss of PDR.
+As indentified in